 Travelling by train is maybe the most comfortable way to move around in Finland.
 It is not fast or cheap.
 We recommended comparing prices and making bookings early.
 To save some money, taking a flight or a bus may become cheaper.

 Trains are safe, clean and of good quality.
 You can buy additional services including drinks, food, a cabin or car transportation.
 If the budget is not a concern, we recommend trying an overnight train from the south to the north.

-Have you travelled by train inside Finland?
+Have you travelled by train in Finland?
 Tell us about your experiences!
 Or join our Finland-related Facebook group: Travelling and Living in Finland and get nice travel ideas.

 About the Author